How much does a gravel driveway cost?

 Driveway gravel delivery costs $7 to $18 per cubic yard on top of the price of gravel.
 Most quarries and landscape suppliers will not deliver less than 10 cubic yards of gravel.
 Order at least 15 yards to get the cheapest delivery rates.
 Delivery doesn't include spreading or installation.

-The cost of spreading gravel on a driveway is $10 to $25 per cubic yard, or $46 per hour per worker, though this cost may be included with gravel delivery charges.
-After spreading, each layer of gravel needs to be compacted together to increase stability, and to prevent ruts and sinking.
+The cost of spreading gravel on a driveway is $10 to $25 per cubic yard, or $40 to $70 per hour per worker.
+Spreading costs may be included with gravel delivery charges.
+After spreading, each gravel layer needs compacting to increase stability, and to prevent ruts and sinking.

-Prevent your gravel driveway from washing away or filling with puddles when it rains by setting up proper drainage systems to maintain its structural integrity.
-For best results, use foundation crowns, drains, and pavers when building your driveway.
+A drainage system costs $1,000 to $4,000 to prevent a gravel driveway from washing away or filling with puddles.
+For best results, contractors use foundation crowns, drains, and pavers when building a driveway.

-- Crowns – Your driveway should crown at the center so that it gradually forms a 0.25" to 0.50" slope on either side.
-The surface of the sub-grade foundation should be highest near your home or garage and in the middle.
-This directs water off the driveway and prevents puddles from forming.
+- Crowns – The driveway should crown at the center to form a 0.25" to 0.50" slope on either side.
+The surface of the sub-grade foundation should be highest near the home or garage and in the middle.

-- Porous Pavers & Grids – In areas with heavy rain, consider installing porous paver stones with gravel in between or a plastic geogrid system filled with gravel to provide extra strength and stabilization.
-This helps water naturally return to the water table underground.
+- Porous pavers & grids – In areas with heavy rain, consider installing porous paver stones with gravel in between or a plastic geogrid system filled with gravel to provide extra stabilization.

 A permeable, resin-bound, tar, or geogrid gravel driveway system costs $2 to $12 per square foot, adds extra stabilization, requires less maintenance, and prevents ruts and holes.
 A porous paving system ensures a long-lasting gravel driveway, maintains a level-surface, and promotes drainage.